 The Messages App on iPhone is capable of sending both iMessages using Apple servers and regular SMS Text Messages using your carrier’s network.

 A major difference between the two is that iMessages are free to use where as regular SMS/MMS Messages go through your Cellular Provider’s network and will cost you money.

-Why iPhone Sends iMessages as Text Messages
+Why is iPhone Sending iMessage as Text Message?

-However, when the recipient moves to an out of service area, turns off the iMessage service for some reason or when Apple servers are having a problem, the Messages app on your iPhone tends to deliver your iMessage as a regular SMS text message.
+However, when an iMessage recipient moves to an out of service area, turns OFF iMessage or Apple servers are having a problem, the Messages App tends to deliver iMessages as regular SMS text Messages.

-Follow the steps below to prevent the Messages app on your iPhone from sending iMessages as regular SMS/MMS Messages.
+Follow the steps below to prevent iMessages being sent as SMS Text Messages on your iPhone.

 Note: Disabling “Send as SMS” option does not prevent you from sending text messages to Contacts who do not use an iPhone.

-3. In case you are having difficulty in sending an iMessage to a particular Contact, make sure that you are sending the message to the recipient’s Email Address only and not to the Phone Number.
+3. In case you are finding it impossible to send iMessage to a particular Contact, make sure that you are sending the Message to recipient’s Email Address only and not to the Phone Number.

-6. Like any other service iMessages might be experiencing outages, you can take a look at this support page by Apple to see the current system Status of Apple services.
+5. Like any other service iMessages might be experiencing outages, you can take a look at this support page by Apple to see the current system Status of Apple services.